jfcatano/nodejs-challenge-drenvio/README.md

 2. Start testing the routes.

 ## Project information
 * I created post and create routes for users and products.
-You can see they here:
+You can see they here the localhost routes:
 - Route to find users: http://localhost:3000/api/users
 - Route to find products with stock: http://localhost:3000/api/products
 - Route to find products without stock: http://localhost:3000/api/products/all
 - Route to find a product price for a user (You can obtain the special price or the base price if applies to it): http://localhost:3000/api/price/:user_id/:product_name

+* Same routes, but the link redirects to the API deployment:
+- Route to find users: https://nodejs-challenge-drenvio.amjor.shop/api/users
+- Route to find products with stock: https://nodejs-challenge-drenvio.amjor.shop/api/products
+- Route to find products without stock: https://nodejs-challenge-drenvio.amjor.shop/api/products/all
+- Route to find a product price for a user: https://nodejs-challenge-drenvio.amjor.shop/api/price/:user_id/:product_name

 # Thanks